-Bartra is a two-and-a-half storey Queen Anne style structure located on Circular Road in St. John’s.
+Bartra is a two-and-a-half storey Queen Anne Revival house with a basement level.
+It sits on Circular Road in St. John’s, surrounded by other historic merchant houses.
 The designation is confined to the footprint of the building.

 Statement of Significance

 Bartra was designated a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in 1994 because of its historic and aesthetic value.